Father of teen slain in Florida shooting slams Rubio on gun stance

 (CNN)Fred Guttenberg, whose daughter Jamie was murdered during the Marjory Stoneman Douglas High School shooting last week in Parkland, Florida, challenged Republican Sen. Marco Rubio on Wednesday for his positions on gun control.

-"Senator Rubio.
+"Sen. Rubio.
 My daughter, running down the hallway at Marjory Stoneman Douglas, was shot in the back with an assault weapon -- the weapon of choice.
-OK?" he asked, speaking at the CNN town hall "Stand Up: The Students of Stoneman Douglas Demand Action" in Sunrise, Florida..
+OK?" he asked, speaking at the CNN town hall "Stand Up: The Students of Stoneman Douglas Demand Action" in Sunrise, Florida.

 "It is too easy to get," Guttenberg added.
 "It is a weapon of war.
 The fact that you can't stand with everybody in this building and say that, I'm sorry."